 Suki: It is you, stupid!

 - O.O.C.
 Is Serious Business: Once again, Toph doesn't like being separated from dry land.
-In this instance, being knocked into the ocean causes her to shriek in terror, although it's mostly because she can't swim.
+In this instance, being knocked into the lake causes her to shriek in terror, although it's mostly because she can't swim.

 - Screw the Rules, I Have Connections!: Toph Bei Fong would like 4 tickets for her, her 3 "valets" without passports, and her "seeing-eye lemur," please.
 Why, thank you very much for your cooperation!

 - Second Love: Suki becomes this for Sokka.